 To be admitted to the Advanced Certificate in Teaching the student must be in possession of at least an approved after school teaching qualification of three years (at least at NQF level 5), evaluated at REQV level 13.
-Adult education is not a school based qualification and, therefore, ABET qualifications do not provide entrance into the ACT.
+Adult and Early Childhood Development education are not school-based qualifications and, therefore, do not provide entrance into the ACT.